Poptaro/ToDoList/README.md

-This is my first public project that I will be updating casually in my early career.
+ - This is my first public project that I will be updating casually in my early career. <br />
-20240113 - I leave the project here for a while.
+ - 20240113 - I leave the project here for a while.